PublicationsReviewsPresentationsMemberships

 OTHER WORK IN PROGRESS

-• “The Grammar of Stoic Indifferents: The Alphabet Argument of Aristo of Chios” (paper)
+• “The Grammar of Stoic ‘Indifferents’: Aristo’s Alphabet Argument and Situationism” (paper)

-• “On a Supposed Duty to Eat Happy Animals” (paper to be submitted to Journal of the American Philosophical Association)
+• “On a Supposed Duty to Eat Happy Animals” (paper)

-• “Death, Godlovitch, and the Wisdom of the Stoics” (paper to be submitted to Acta Analytica)
+• “Death, Godlovitch, and the Wisdom of the Stoics” (paper)

-• “Cynics and Freegans: autarkeia then and now” (paper)
+• “Cynics and Freegans: autarkeia then and now” (germinal paper)

 • “Do Stoics Commit the Fallacies of Composition and Division?” (germinal paper)